TeddyRandby/cgab/README.md

 ```
 ### Shapes
 Although Gab is dynamically typed, types are treated as first class.
+Many dynamic languages implement their objects using hidden classes (V8), or shapes (cruby).
+Gab makes this a first class language feature!
 ```
 def Point {
     x
     y
 }
 ```
 Objects in Gab are structurally typed.
 This means that two objects are the same type iff they share the same set of keys.
-This principle is used to define 'method' for our types.
+This principle is used to define 'methods' for our types.
 ```
 let pos = { x=10 y=20 }